We hope you all enjoyed the half term break. The children have enjoyed sharing their Halloween and Bonfire Night stories!

-- I can share my ideas and support others in a group.
+- I can share my ideas when planning an activity and carry out my part independently..

 Dates for the Diary